Skip to main content

 FieldDescription

-modelIdReference to a Model (contains URL and credentials)
+modelIdReference to a Model or Model Configuration

 promptTemplate text for the LLM (can include variables)